cassiomolin/jersey-springboot/README.md

+# REST API using Spring Boot and Jersey

 [![Build Status](https://travis-ci.org/cassiomolin/spring-jersey.svg?branch=master)](https://travis-ci.org/cassiomolin/spring-jersey)

-# spring-jersey

-Sample application with Spring, Jersey and Jackson.
+This sample application demonstrates how to create a REST API using Spring Boot, Jersey and Jackson.

 ## How to build and run this application?